-These initiatives specifically address the CSPD (Comprehensive System of Personnel Development) aspect of the plan to support Students with Disabilities.

-Major Tasks / Activities Use the training we received last school year from RSE/TASC to continue to edit current IEPs for compliance and discuss how to keep us in best practice on all Transition sections of IEPs Meet to review transition sections of IEPs as a group in order to check for compliance on the New York State Performance Plan Indicators of Secondary Transition and Post-School Outcomes Continue to learn about new pathways and graduation options for students with disabilities in order to successfully transition students to post-school opportunities Assign two 6-12 teachers to the role of assistive technology support staff who will act as a liaison between technology and special education and assist peers with implementation of assistive technology for classroom and testing accommodations Begin implementation of the Don Johnston Snap and Read software to assist students in the classroom Continue to assign para-professional staff to set up devices to enable test accommodations to be delivered through assistive technology Continue to review and evaluate the impact of assistive technology on the progress of students with disabilities, particularly student preference for its use as opposed to human support Support the implementation of individual Chromebooks and Google classroom across the grades Assure that IEPs are all Standards Based IEPs by building capacity and supporting full implementation of both existing and revised NYS Learning Standards Consider Universal Design for Learning when providing supports and accommodations Continuation of Co-teaching in ELA and math across the elementary, and in specific subject areas across the middle and high school where appropriate
+These initiatives specifically address the CSPD (Comprehensive System of Personnel Development) aspect of the plan to support Students with Disabilit ies.
+What How Strategies Major Tasks / Activities Continue to plan for supports that will enable students with disabilities to successfully transition from school to work and further education such as college or technical training programs ◆ Continue to utilize training received from RSE/TASC to edit current IEPs for compliance and discuss how to keep us in best practice on all Transition sections of IEPs ◆ Continue to learn about new pathways and graduation options for students with disabilities in order to successfully transition students to post-school opportunities Expand the use of assistive technology to support the implementation of both classroom and test accommodations in the least restrictive environment Continue implementation of Google Read and Write to assist students in the classroom and on assessments Continue to assign para-professional staff to set up devices to enable test accommodations to be delivered through assistive technology Continue to review and evaluate the impact of assistive technology on the progress of students with disabilities, particularly student preference for its use as opposed to human support Continue to support the implementation of individual Chromebooks and Google classroom across the grades Use the Blueprint for Improved Results for Students with Disabilities as a guidance document to provide high quality special education services to all students with disabilities ◆ Assure that IEPs are all Standards Based IEPs by building capacity and supporting full implementation of both existing and revised NYS Learning Standards ◆ Consider Universal Design for Learning when providing supports and accommodations ◆ Continuation of Co-Teaching in ELA and Math across the elementary, and in specific subject areas across the middle and high school where appropriate ◆ Continue to support the district's RTI plan utilize our technology resources to better prepare our students for their future careers and educational opportunities.
+We believe that all students should have equal access to technology resources and have this technology integrated into the education process at all grade levels and subject areas.
+We believe that technology resources should be used to extend the learning environment appropriate for each student, provide access to students, parents and staff, and help promote a technically literate community.